 Having money in the bank is critical to your overall financial security.
 But given your unique situation and goals, what’s the best way for you to save?
 There are many creative savings solutions to consider depending on how much liquidity you’d like, your level of flexibility, and the minimum amount you can deposit.
 A CD, or certificate of deposit, is a popular savings options that has a fixed rate and term.
 CDs tend to have higher interest rates, but also offer less flexibility and lock your money away for a certain period of time.
 If you want to lock into a specific rate or possibly set aside a fixed amount of money for a big purchase down the road, a CD might be best for you.
 Talking to your financial planner about short- and long-term goals can help you determine what type of account or investment option is best for you and your family.

 Your financial journey isn’t linear.
 It ebbs and flows over time as your life progresses and situations change.
 At Sandy Spring Bank, we’re here to be your advocate and help you along the way.
 Give us a call at 800.399.5919, stop by one of our branches, or visit The $tation, your destination for all things financial education and empowerment.

-Wealth and Insurance products are not FDIC insured, not guaranteed, and may lose value.
+Wealth products are not FDIC insured, not guaranteed, and may lose value.

 This material is provided solely for educational purposes and is not intended to constitute tax, legal or accounting advice, or a recommendation for any particular strategy or transaction.
 You should consult with your own legal, accounting, tax advisors, and/or portfolio manager regarding your specific situation and needs.